nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### cluster.autoFork()

 When `autoFork()` is called a number of worker is forked.
-How many workers you will end up with, are determed by `workers` property set in `setupMaster`.
+How many workers you will end up with, are determined by `workers` property set in `setupMaster`.
 If no property it will default to the number CPU cores you have.
-You can finde the number by using `require('os').cups().length`.
+You can find the number by using `require('os').cups().length`.

 When using `.autoFork()` you can not use the `.fork()` method.
-If you call `.fork()` it will throw an error.
+If you do so `.fork()` it will throw an error.

-The method do also spawn a new worker when on is dead.
+The method does also spawn a new worker when on is dead.
 Unless they commit suicide this is known by checking the `worker.suicide` boolean.
-If you wan't to respawn workers there commit suicide you simply run `.autoFork()` manualy.
+If you want to respawn workers there commit suicide you simply run `.autoFork()` manually.

 ### cluster.destroy([callback])

-When calling this method all workers will commit a non-gracefull suicide.
+When calling this method all workers will commit a non-graceful suicide.
-This is usefull when you wan't to shutdown the master.
+This is useful when you want to shutdown the master quickly.
 It takes an optional callback argument there will be called when finished.

-This method is automaticly used just before the mater dies.
-This can happen by calling `process.exit()`, the master gets `SIGINT` or `SIGTERM` signal, or by an uncatched error.
+This method is automatically used just before the mater dies.
+This can happen by calling `process.exit()`, the master gets a `SIGINT` or a `SIGTERM` signal, or by an uncatched error.

 ### cluster.disconnect()

-When calling this method all workers will commit a gracefull suicide.
+When calling this method all workers will commit a graceful suicide.
 It takes an optional callback argument there will be called when finished.

 This method is automaticly used when the master gets a `SIGQUIT` signal.

 ### cluster.eachWorker(callback)

-This method will go thouge all workers and call a given function.
+This method will go through all workers and call a given function.

     //Say hi to all workers
     cluster.eachWorker(function (worker) {